dotlang/language/doc/RFE.md

 `lambda := process(_)`
 `(x1,x2,...,xn).[lambda]`

-? - `!` is also used for write only channels.
+Y - `!` is also used for write only channels.
 Can we use a better notation for import?
 `! "/core/socket"`
 `@`
 `types and bindings`